bombasticSlacks/Aspirant/Game/Armour.md

 * If you are weak to an attack, increase the damage by 1.
 * If you are resistant to an attack, reduce the damage by 1.

-If a piece of armour would gain a resistance or weakness complementary to an existing Resistance or Weakness on the armour through [Armour-Traits](Armour-Traits), the two cancel out resulting in no effect.
+If a piece of armour would gain a resistance or weakness complementary to an existing Resistance or Weakness on the armour through [Armour-Traits](Armour-Traits), the two cancel out, resulting in no effect.
 If a piece of armour would gain a resistance or weakness it already has through [Armour-Traits](Armour-Traits), there is no effect.

 ### Quality
-Armour can come in a variety of qualities.
+Armour can come in various qualities.
 Higher quality armours gain access to [Armour-Traits](Armour-Traits) as well as the ability to incorporate additional [materials](materials) into their design.
 [Designing Armour](Designing-Armour) has more details on the specifics.

 ### Armour Integrity
 Your overall suit of armour will have an armour integrity, which is how well it all comes together to protect you.
 In other words, your armour suit has a shared amount of health over all locations.
 Armour Integrity is equal to the values of your [Vitals](Injury#Vitals) coverage + [Ancillary](Injury#Ancillary) coverage.